motion/orbit/notes/next-nate.md

 4. Augment your OS (show interaction with home)
 5. Best DX, ever (hover to define DX) (SHOW MORE)
 6. IN as easy as OUT (show OCR/pinning + syncing/graph)
-7. REPLACE Batteries included with a quick feature rundown w/screenshots:
+7. BATTERIES => FEATURES
+   1. Have 3 buttons on the top with sections:
+      1. (Development)
+         1. Webpack 5
+         2. Fast Refresh
+         3. 100ms HMR
+         4. Visual App Manager
+         5. 0-config Build system
+      2. (Interface)
+         1. Virtualized Tables/Lists
+         2. Powerful Selections
+         3. Forms, Flows
+         4. 80 Components, 50 hooks
+         5. Suspense integrated / hooks
+      3. (Apps)
-   1. GraphQL browser
+         1. QueryBuilder
-   2. QueryBuilder
+         2. GraphQL
-   3. Bit Explorer
+         3. Drag/Drop
-   4. Large UI Kit
+         4. Shared Bits
-   5. etc
+         5. Clipboard
+         6. NLP/Searchable

 (if anything, just show footer here and have a FEATURES page)

-8. Easy deploy (move the deploy stuff down to here) ...
+1. Easy deploy (move the deploy stuff down to here) ...

 Features page could show each individual app in more depth basically, very simple layout with some brighter colors and screenshots.

 Really nice app flow: